ZCode-opensource/image-artisan-xl/README.md

 - Powerfull features only avalaible as a desktop application.
 - Easy sharing of models and Lora's metadata since the information its stored in each model, including sample image, sample generation, triggers and tags for filtering.
 - Latent Consistency Models (LCM) and LoRAs for fast inference.
-- Segmind Stable Diffusion (SSD-1B) models for VRAM savings.
+- Segmind Stable Diffusion (SSD-1B and Vega) models for VRAM savings.
 - SDXL Turbo supported
 - ControlNet
 - T2I Adapters
+- IP Adapters (just one at a time for now) with multiple images.
+- Dataset creation and management
+- Dreambooth LoRA Training (more to come)
+- Resume training
+- Image bucketing for training

 ## Limitations